OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 - Barrier function of the intestinal mucosa

 The barrier function of the intestinal mucosa plays a particularly important role in the development of IBD.
 The mucous membrane that lines the inside of the intestine functions as a kind of protective layer against pathogens and other harmful substances.
-If this protective layer is weakened, it cannot perform its barrier function adequately and intestinal bacteria can colonize the intestinal wall.
+If this protective layer is weakened, it cannot fulfil its barrier function properly and intestinal bacteria can colonise the intestinal wall.
 This can trigger a strong immune reaction in the body in the form of inflammation.

-According to current knowledge, IBD is therefore not an autoimmune disease, but a disorder of the immune barrier with a subsequent inflammatory reaction.
+According to current knowledge, IBD is therefore not a so-called autoimmune disease, but a disorder of the immune barrier with a subsequent inflammatory reaction.
 Various psychological factors can have an effect on the course of the disease, but are not a possible cause.

 Crohn's disease